LupaDevStudio/Linconym/README.md

 ## Gameplay

-Try to reach your destination by navigating from word to word !

-You are given at the beginning of the game two words, your start and your destination.
-You then have to combine words to try to get as close as possible from your destination.

-For example :

-King - Man + Woman gives 95% similarity with Queen.

 ## Distribution

-This game is available on the PlayStore and on Github.
+This game is available on the PlayStore.

 ## Authors